CodeWithAnjali1/Resto_web/README.md

 # Resto_web
 A website based on restaurant by using HTML and CSS.
+Fully resposive for Iphone, Tablet and Desktops as well.